forestdb/forestdb.org/models/monty-hall.md

 layout: model
 title: Monty Hall Problem
 model-status: code
-model-category: Miscellaneous
+model-category: Probability and Bayesian Data Analysis
 model-tags: toy
 model-language: church
 ---

 In a game show, a contestant is presented three doors.
 One door has a car behind it; the other two doors only have goats.
 The contestant chooses a door, which remains closed.

 The game host reveals one of the remaining two, and the contestant has the option to switch.
 On average, should the contestant switch?

     ; choose a random index of a list
     (define (random-list-index l)